erdc/AutoRoutePy/README.md

 Here is an example for using multiprocessing to prepare input for AutoRoute.
 This requires each elevation DEM file to be inside of its own folder within the main watershed folder.

+WARNING: The land use raster must be in the same projection as your elevation raster!
+If it is not in the same projection, either reproject using a GIS tool or use this script.

 ```python
 from AutoRoutePy.autoroute_prepare_multiprocess import autoroute_prepare_multiprocess